mendix/docs/content/appstore/app-services/3d-viewer.md

 6. Open the **Project Explorer** to view the Viewer3D module.
 You can see a collection of ready to use items under the Viewer3D folder.
 Besides, if you go to Toolbox window, you will also notice a  collection of 3D widgets are added to Toolbox widget list, under the **Add-on widget** category.
 7. After importing, you need to map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.

+Up till now, you have succesfully add 3DViewer resources to your app.

 ## 3 Initializing the 3D Viewer App Service on App Startup

 To use 3DViewer features, you app needs to be bound to 3DViewer service.
 This is achieved by executing a microflow when the app starts.
 The 3DViewer contains a java action called `VisServerAction` which can start the 3DViewer service for you.
-Call this java action from your app's After Startup microflow, this will automatically start 3DViewer when app starts (running after startup usually means you want to run a specific tool all the time.).
+Call this java action from your app's A**fter Startup** microflow, this will automatically start 3DViewer when app starts (running after startup usually means you want to run a specific tool all the time.).

 If you project does not have set an After startup microflow,  follow these steps:
 1.  create a **Startup** microflow, add the **Viewer3D/USE_ME/VisServerAction** Java action to the microflow, make sure the java action parameter **Http endpoint** is set to `Expression:@Viewer3D.HttpEndpoint`,  then set the return type of this microflow as **Boolean** with a **Value** of **true**.
 As the microflow which is set as the Afterstartup microflow needs a Boolean return value.